MGriot/VisualAnalyzer/docs/USAGE.md

 *   `--agg-min-area <float>`: (Optional) Sets the minimum area ratio for keeping a detected color region during aggregation.
 Default is 0.0005.

 *   `--agg-density-thresh <float>`: (Optional) Sets the minimum density (0.0-1.0) of original pixels for an aggregated area to be kept.
 Prevents over-aggregation.
 Default is 0.5.

+### Alignment and Masking Arguments

+*   `--alignment`: Enable geometrical alignment.
+This feature uses ArUco markers to correct perspective distortion based on the `aruco_reference_path` in the project config.

+*   `--object-alignment`: Enable object alignment.
+This second alignment step aligns the object to a template image using feature matching.
+It requires the `object_reference_path` to be set in the project config.

+*   `--apply-mask`: Enable background removal.
+This step uses a drawing to create a mask and remove the background from the image.
+It requires the `technical_drawing_path` to be set in the project config.

+*   `--mask-bg-is-white`: A modifier for `--apply-mask`.
+If specified, any pure white pixels in the drawing file will also be treated as background and removed.

+*   `--drawing <path>`: **(Legacy)** Path to a technical drawing for masking.
+The `--apply-mask` feature, which uses the project's configured `technical_drawing_path`, is now the recommended method for masking.

 ## Report Outputs and Archiving